-Since 2002, Will Armstrong has spent twenty weekends per year away from his home in Richmond, Virginia —racking up 300,000+ miles on his vertebrae and on a rotating cast of trusted (though admittedly abused) vehicles.
+Since 2002, Will Armstrong has spent twenty weekends per year away from his home in Richmond, Virginia —steadily racking up over half a million miles on his vertebrae and on a rotating cast of trusted (though admittedly abused) vehicles.

 The road holds countless stories and in his work, you will find them.

 Tales of out of the way honky tonks, movie palaces, cheap motels and barrels of gas paid on questionable credit; stories of both roadside dives or majestic theaters and the musicians that crawl in and out.